chrisgrieser/nvim-tinygit/README.md

 	* Uses the selected lines as the line range.
 	* Caveat: for line history, git does not support to follow file renamings.

-Note that visual mode detection requires you to use the lua function above instead of the `:Tinygit` ex-command.
+Note that visual mode detection requires you to use the Lua function above instead of the `:Tinygit` ex-command.

 ### Stash